 Abstract about myself

 I'm Dennis Keller, born in Bad Oeynhausen, Germany and I'm currently 27 years old.
 I was born into a family of immigrant workers from the USSR and Poland without academic history.
-Like some of my cousins and relatives that resemble the second generation of immigrants I now pursue an academic degree.
-Many of the milestones I've passed on the way to this goal would not have been possible without my parents, close relatives and friends.
+I now pursue an academic degree.

 Next to my fascination for all things space, I'm a tech geek.
 I love learning about the mechanical workings of basically everything.
 A great example of how even the simplest looking things in our everyday life are the works of geniuses is beautifully captured in this video.
-During my childhood I learned how to do basically anything on a computer - having access to internet search and being motivated to teach things myself I acquired an immense skillset that I am benefitting from to this day.
+I used my computer time wisely during childhood - having access to internet search and being motivated to teach things myself I acquired an immense skillset that I am benefitting from to this day.

 - 2014: acquired Fachoberschulreife / technical college entrance qualification